airshipit/election/doc/source/procedures.rst

 Technical Committee Elections
 =============================

-Each June, a Technical Committee election selects five candidates to serve on the Technical Committee for the following year, no more than two of which may be employed by the same company.
-The Working Committee organizes each Technical Committee election.
+Each August, a Technical Committee election selects nine candidates to serve on the Technical Committee for the following year, no more than three of which may be employed by the same company.

 Electorate
 ----------

-The electorate for Technical Committee elections includes individuals who earned contributor status as defined by Airship `Governance`_ some time in the twelve months prior to the nomination period.
+The electorate for the Technical Committee elections includes all Airship core reviewers.

 Candidates
 ----------